nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp4.md

 - choose a Region that begins with "us-" because the NCBI SRA data is located in the United States (any is fine, i.e., `us-west1 (Oregon)`)
 - select an **`e2-medium`** instance.
 We need a machine with a bit more memory than the `e2-micro` we used in the previous example.
-- for this example, do *not* check either box for the Firewall configuration.

 [Connect](./gcp2.md) to the VM with the Google Cloud Shell (authorise shell and set up SSH keys if necessary).